Sharp Lipschitz constants for the distance ratio metric: Introduction

 where $d(x,\partial G)$ denotes the Euclidean distance from the point $x$ to the boundary $\partial G$ of the domain $G\,.$ The distance ratio metric was introduced by F.W.
 Gehring and B.P.
-Palka \cite{gp} and in the above simplified form by M. Vuorinen \cite{v0} and it is frequently used in the study of hyperbolic type metrics \cite{himps}, geometric theory of functions \cite{v}, and quasiconformality in Banach spaces \cite{va1}.
+Palka \cite{gp} and in the above simplified form by M. Vuorinen \cite{v0}.
+Both definitions are frequently used in the study of hyperbolic type metrics \cite{himps}, geometric theory of functions \cite{v}, and quasiconformality in Banach spaces \cite{va1}.

 Let $p\in G$, then for all $x,y\in G\setminus\{p\}$

 This formula shows that the $j$-metric highly depends on the boundary of the domain.